Council Tax Liability - Who Should Pay the Bill?

-The person liable for Council Tax is whoever comes first in the list below:
+The person liable for council tax is whoever comes first in this list:

 - Residents who have a leasehold interest